arcee-ai/mergekit/README.md

 # upload your model
 huggingface-cli upload your_hf_username/my-cool-model ./output-model-directory .
 ```
+The [documentation](https://huggingface.co/docs/huggingface_hub/guides/cli#huggingface-cli-upload) for the `huggingface_hub` goes into more detail about other options for uploading.
 ## Merge Configuration

 Merge configurations are YAML documents specifying the operations to perform in order to produce your merged model.